rdinch/MathResourceStudio-Help/docs/exercise-sets/Advanced Number Operations/mixed-advanced-operations.md

 - negative numbers

+!!! note
-Note: Many of the options available for single operation advanced exercises sets are available for Mixed Advanced Operations, but not all.
+    Many of the options available for single operation advanced exercises sets are available for Mixed Advanced Operations, but not all.
 In some cases you may want to use the single operation exercise sets.

 Change the number of exercises